irvinecodingclub/irvinecodingclub.github.io/_courses/2025s/intro-to-ai.md

 ### Course Prerequisites

 - Prior coding experience is **strongly recommended**, preferably in Python
   - You should be able to read Python code.
-Although you do not necessarily need to know Python to learn the concepts from this course, demonstrations will be done in Python, which will not be covered in this course
+Although you do not need to know Python to learn the concepts from this course, demonstrations will be done in Python, which will not be covered in this course

 # Course Dates

-This course runs for 2 weeks, starting on Monday, December 23, and ending on Thursday, January 2.
+This course runs for 1 week, starting on Monday, July 16, and ending on Friday, June 20.
 Classes are held online from 9-10am via Zoom.

 ### Class Times (PST)

-- Monday, December 23, 9-10am
+- Monday, June 16, 4-5pm
-- Thursday, December 26, 9-10am
+- Tuesday, June 17, 4-5pm
-- Monday, December 30, 9-10am
+- Wednesday, June 18, 4-5pm
-- Saturday, August 3, 9-10am
+- Thursday, June 19, 4-5pm
-- Saturday, August 10, 9-10am
+- Friday, June 20, 4-5pm

 # Syllabus